C3-PRO/c3-pro-ios-framework/INSTALL.md

 github "C3-PRO/c3-pro-ios-framework.git" ~> 1.8
 ```

-Check the matrix above to see which version you should be using.
+Check the matrix in the README to see which version you should be using.
 Now, on your application targets’ “Build Phases” settings tab, click the “+” icon and choose “New Run Script Phase”.
 Create a Run Script in which you specify your shell (ex: bin/sh), add the following contents to the script area below the shell: